broadinstitute/import-service/README.md

 ### Notes on SQLAlchemy

-This project uses SQLAlchemy as its database library.
+This project uses [SQLAlchemy](https://docs.sqlalchemy.org/en/13/) as its database library.
 It's an ORM and its behaviour can be surprising if you're not used to it.
+Here are some gotchas you should keep in mind.

 ##### Avoid using `execute()`